rackerlabs/support-how-to/content/how-to/rackspace-email/dns-record-definitions/index.md

 #### TXT record

-External sources refernce text (TXT) records to check for domain-specific policies such as SPF, DKIM, and DMARC.
+External sources reference text (TXT) records to check for domain-specific policies such as SPF, DKIM, and DMARC.

 Example: